 We have three three principal goals: to support the Camino, to gather pilgrims together and to provide information.

 To Support the Camino

 We collect and distribute funds and we train hospitaleros for the Camino albergues.
 The funds are used for the maintenance and enhancement of the Camino infrastructure, going to specific albergues being built or repaired, to associations providing services along the Camino and to other entities directly involved with the Camino.
 American Pilgrims hospitaleros serving in Camino albergues have received the same the training as Spanish hospitaleros, so they are prepared to step in as full partners.

 Our desire is to promote a positive American presence on the Camino and to support this physical and spiritual journey that has been meaningful and life-transforming to innumerable people for over a thousand years.
-See the American Pilgrims Grant Program and the Hospitaleros pages for more information.
+See the American Pilgrims Grants Program and the Hospitaleros pages for more information.

 To Gather Pilgrims

-We hold an annual Gathering each spring.
-It is open to members and nonmembers, walkers and non-walkers, pilgrims who have been and pilgrims who are yet to be—all who share the enthusiasm for the Camino.
-To make it as accessible as possible, we vary the location: North Carolina, Georgia, California, Illinois, New Mexico, Virginia, Colorado and Missouri have been recent locations.
-A number of smaller regional Gatherings have also taken place, where people relive the companionship of the albergues, create a meal simple ingredients, take a walk together and explore the Camino’s history and tradition.
+Each spring we hold a Gathering of Pilgrims.
+It is open to all who share the enthusiasm of the Camino.
+Recent locations include North Carolina, Georgia, California and Illinois.
+See the Annual Gathering page for details.
+Several smaller regional Gatherings have taken place, where people relive the companionship of the albergues, create a meal using simple ingredients, walk together and explore the Camino’s history and tradition.

 To Provide Information

 We maintain our website, offering up-to-date reviews of Camino literature, travel suggestions, practical advice, announcements, historical commentary, answers to Frequently Asked Questions (FAQs), association news and are constantly expanding ways of encouraging greater knowledge of the Camino.

 And we maintain a dynamic Facebook group where the exchange of information and ideas soars.
 Join us today!